-Choose a sunny location to plant your Queen Palm, in ordinary soil.
+When planting your Queen Palm, choose a sunny location that has ordinary soil.
 It is moderately tolerant of salt spray, so it can be planted near, but not directly at, beach-front locations.
 If properly fertilized it has few problems, as those that are seen are often not diseases, but nutrient deficiencies.
 Always feed your tree regularly with a high Potassium (K) palm-tree fertilizer, that has supplementary nutrients added, especially Iron (Fe) and Magnesium (Mg).
 A full range of micro-nutrients is also desirable.
 This tree grows best on soils that are not very alkaline.

 To care for your Queen Palm, be sure to fertilize it regularly, and remove the older leaves once they are completely yellow.
 Do not remove leaves while they are still partially green, as nutrients are re-absorbed from them back into the tree.
 Old flower stems can be removed at the same time.
 Trim the leaves back, leaving a short stalk still attached to the tree.
 In time this will fall, gradually revealing more of that beautiful smooth, gray trunk.